Spanish, but English is widely spoken in resort areas.

 Tip somewhere in the 10% range and a little rounding up will do nicely.
 You'll find that the taxi driver takes your €50 note and then dithers.
 That's his hint, and your cue to say "Just give me back €x" .
 Of course, this does mean a bit of nifty mental arithmetic – a whole lot easier in a taxi from Tenerife airport than after a night out in Playa de Las Américas!

-Keep tipping fairly low in bars, you're not expected to leave more than 50 cents at the end of the night.
+Keep tipping fairly low in bars, you're not expected to leave more than a couple of euros at the end of the night.

 Is there a time difference between Tenerife and the UK?